United Launch Alliance: Interim Cryogenic Propulsion Stage

 The Interim Cryogenic Propulsion Stage (ICPS) provides the second stage boost for the initial configuration (Block 1) of NASA's Space Launch System (SLS).
 The ICPS design was based on the Delta Cryogenic Second Stage employed by ULA's Delta launch vehicles.
 The ICPS is positioned atop the SLS core stage and directly below the Orion spacecraft.
 The ICPS has a cylindrical liquid hydrogen tank, structurally designed to bear launch loads, while the liquid oxygen and single RL10B-2 engine are suspended from the hydrogen tank and are covered by the interstage during launch.
 Only three ICPS stages were built, one for each of the Artemis I, II, and III missions.
-For later missions, NASA plans to instead use the Exploration Upper Stage built by Boeing.
+For later missions, NASA had planned to instead use the Exploration Upper Stage built by Boeing.
+However, in February 2026 NASA announced changes in the Artemis program, including the use of a different second stage for SLS.
+This new alternate stage was later reported to be a variant of Vulcan's Centaur V stage, produced by ULA.